 If you’re in the mood to take it to the bedroom, be ready to offer some encouragement.
 You might feel confident and ready to go, but your partner might not be.
 Nerves are normal when meeting someone in person at the best of times, and if you’ve been sexting for a while, that tension might have built up for them a lot.

 The same goes for you too; you might be the most confident sexter out there, only to find yourself feeling anxious on a real-life date.
 Remember that it’s just a date, you’re just meeting up with someone, and the pressure is off.
 This one night is not the Big Moment for the entire relationship you might be seeing it as.
 Just treat it like what it is: an opportunity to meet someone you like face-to-face and see where it goes.
+If it feels right, you can always acknowledge your nerves out loud – it can help to break the ice and dispel anxiety to say “wow, I’m feeling really nervous”.

 Keep up the dirty talk

 Once again, this is also a great way to establish boundaries and affirm consent in person.
-Your sexts might have mentioned certain acts that you don’t want to do now; this is the time to introduce what you want to do at the moment and make it clear to your partner.
+Your sexts might have mentioned certain acts that you don’t want to do now; this is the time to reiterate what you want to do at the moment and make it clear to your partner.
 Remember that dirty talk doesn’t need to be super explicit.
 If you’re not a big talker, just try out quick and easy phrases like “I like that” during certain positions or movements, or using body language to guide your partner’s body.

 Ultimately, moving sex from virtual to physical is rooted in strong communication.
 If you’ve been chatting with someone for a while, you’ve already laid a solid groundwork.
 Think of it like any first date, but you’ve got a head start because you already know each other pretty well.
 It might feel like there’s a lot riding on this one meeting, but keeping these tips in mind will help get you hit the ground running.